 The primary meta tags you should add to every webpage before publishing are title tags and meta descriptions; these drive more traffic to your site from Google SERPs.
 Since WordPress is the most popular type of website, the easiest way to add these is via a WordPress SEO plugin like Yoast.
 To add meta tags using this plugin, you can fill out a simple form located below each piece of content before publishing to add meta tags.

-Here’s how to add meta descriptions and title tags to your website in four steps:
+Here’s how to add meta descriptions and title tags to your website in three steps:

 As a final check, use the title of your post to search for your content in Google.
 Check to ensure you’re satisfied with the meta tags you’ve added.
 If you are not, simply go back into your post and repeat the meta tag editing process, starting with step two.